Skip Ribbon Commands

 Section A only

-- Students enrolled in one or more VCE VM Unit 3–4 sequence but who are not enrolled in any VCE or scored VCE VET Unit 3–4 sequences.
+• Students who are enrolled in one or more VCE VM Unit 3–4 sequences but who are not enrolled in any VCE or scored VCE VET Unit 3–4 sequences

-If a student has already met the standards in a previous year and they are enrolled in VCE VM but not in any VCE or scored VCE VET Unit 3–4 sequences, they will not be expected to sit Section A. However, they may do so if they wish.
+If a student has met the standards in a previous year and is enrolled in VCE VM but not in any VCE or scored VCE VET Unit 3–4 sequences, they will not be expected to sit Section A. However, they may do so if they wish.

 Victorian Literacy and Numeracy Standards